What is Chapter 7? What is Chapter 13?

 Chapter 13 is a Plan you propose to typically pay back creditors on a pro rata (share and share alike) basis and to cure a default like a delinquent mortgage or back taxes over time.
 A Plan can also rely on a sale of property.

 Yes, I have confirmed many individual Chapter 11 Plans helping small business owners save hundreds of thousands dollars and often times millions of dollars.

 A Discharge is typically one of the final orders of a bankrutcy case.
 It powerfully serves a permanent injunction against creditors, prohibiting them from ever pursuing the Debtor for any monetary recovery.

 Yes.
 However, the years in which the tax debt was assessed and the years of the tax filing are crucial to analyze whether or not the taxes are dischargeable and whether or not, in a Chapter 13 Plan, the taxes are afforded a higher priority status.

 I am a small business owner and my income fluctuates.
 How do I know if I qualify?

-It is important to sit with an experienced bankruptcy attorney who can fully understand your finances to properly advise on the prudence of filing and the timing to account for fluctuations.
+It is important to sit with an experienced bankruptcy attorney who can fully understand your finances to properly advise on the prudence of filing and its timing to account for fluctuations.

 What are some drawbacks in filing bankruptcy?

 The main drawback seems to that a Debtor's credit score will be temporarily impacted.
-Almost universally in my experience, however, Debtors report that they wished they had filed their case long before and that they suffered too long out of a sense of shame.
+Almost universally, in my experience, however, Debtors report that they wished they had filed their case long before and that they had suffered too long out of a sense of shame.